Ernie Kovacs: Tonight Show

-From October 1956 until January 1957, Kovacs hosted his own version of the Tonight show on Monday and Tuesday nights, relieving Steve Allen who continued to host Tonight Starring Steve Allen the rest of the week.
-Tonight Starring Ernie Kovacs featured Bill Wendell as Kovac's announcer and LeRoy Holmes as his bandleader.
-Kovacs declined an offer by NBC to take over The Tonight Show full time after Allen left in 1957 because of the amount of work involved in producing Kovacs' version of the program.
+From October 1956 until January 1957, Kovacs hosted his own version of the Tonight show on Monday and Tuesday nights, relieving Steve Allen, who continued to host Tonight Starring Steve Allen the rest of the week.
+Tonight Starring Ernie Kovacs featured Bill Wendell as Kovacs' announcer and LeRoy Holmes as his bandleader.
+Kovacs declined an offer by NBC to take over The Tonight Show full time after Allen left in 1957 because of the amount of work involved in producing Kovacs's version of the program.

 TV specials

 Kovacs slapped the hood of this Nash Metropolitan car, sending it down into a hole in the ground, circa 1960–1961.
 Reportedly, the cost to produce this one quick blackout used the entire budget for his half-hour television show.

 He also did several television specials, including the famous Silent Show (1957), featuring his character, Eugene: the first all-pantomime prime-time network program.
 After the end of the Dean Martin-Jerry Lewis partnership, NBC offered Lewis the opportunity to host his own 90-minute color television special.
 Lewis opted to use only 60 minutes, leaving the network 30 minutes to fill; no one wanted this time slot, but Kovacs was willing to have it.
 The program contained no spoken dialogue and contained only sound effects and music.
 Featuring Kovacs as the mute, Charlie Chaplin-like character "Eugene", the program contained surreal sight gags.
 Kovacs developed the Eugene character during the autumn of 1956, when hosting the television series The Tonight Show.
-Expectations were high for the Lewis program, but it was Kovacs' special that received the most attention; Kovacs received his first movie offer, had a cover story in Life magazine, and received the Sylvania Award that year.
+Expectations were high for the Lewis program, but it was Kovacs's special that received the most attention; Kovacs received his first movie offer, had a cover story in Life magazine, and received the Sylvania Award that year.

 In 1961, Kovacs and his co-director, Joe Behar, were recipients of the Directors Guild of America Award for a second version of this program broadcast by the American Broadcasting Company network.

 A series of monthly half-hour specials for ABC during 1961–62 is often considered his best television work.
 Produced on videotape using new editing and special effects techniques, it won a 1962 Emmy Award.
 Kovacs and co-director Behar also won the Directors Guild of America award for an Ernie Kovacs Special based on the earlier, silent "Eugene" program.
-Kovacs' last ABC special was broadcast posthumously, on January 23, 1962.
+Kovacs's last ABC special was broadcast posthumously, on January 23, 1962.